danielcimento/MVSlideGenerator/README.md

 This project can be compiled to a .jar file using the `sbt assembly` command, which the project depends on.

+In the command's output, it will tell you where it's put the file.
+In my case, it was `target\scala-2.12\MVSlideGenerator-assembly-0.1.jar`

+If you don't know how to run `sbt` programs, you can download a pre-assembled version of the jar [here](https://drive.google.com/open?id=1fwNmWAa9OaZGlzbWeUAf1Qjl8yTcu7cs), though it will always be most up-to-date when compiled manually, and the pre-assembled jar isn't guaranteed to run on all systems (though I would expect it to)

-After building the jar, it can be run normally to open the application.
+After acquiring the .jar, it can be run normally to open the application.
+If you have the Java Runtime Environment installed, you should be able to just double-click the file.

 When the application runs, it will save a settings file in your appdata directory.
 These settings can be manually edited, but a settings menu is on the way soon.